Mega Man Star Force: Story

 Geo has been mourning the disappearance of his father Kelvin after the explosion of the space station Peace three years ago, and as a result, he has not been attending school.
 A group of children from Geo's class constantly urge Geo to attend school, but he always refuses.
 One day, Geo comes home and finds Aaron Boreal, Kelvin's co-worker at the AMAKEN Space Agency, conversing with Geo's mother, Hope.
 Aaron gives Geo the Visualizer, a glasses-like device that allows humans to see the EM Wave World.
 Geo goes outside to sulk on an observation deck over the city when he puts the Visualizer on.
 Using it, he sees Omega-Xis, who recognizes Geo as Kelvin's son and quickly performs an Electromagnetic Wave Change with him, transforming into the Star Force version of Mega Man.

 Omega-Xis is considered a traitor by the FM King because he has stolen the mysterious Andromeda Key, and he also claims to know about the events leading up to Kelvin's disappearance.
 Geo agrees to work with Omega-Xis to protect the key, and thus, Omega-Xis resides within Geo's Transer.
-He is aided in his fight against the FMs by the three satellite; eventually, they make it to the space station Peace which had been seized by the FM King, during which Omega-Xis reveals to Geo that he knew Kelvin Stelar before coming to Earth, but converted him into a wave form so the astronaut could escape the king's wrath.
+He is aided in his fight against the FMs by the three satellites; eventually, they make it to the space station Peace which had been seized by the FM King, during which Omega-Xis reveals to Geo that he knew Kelvin Stelar before coming to Earth, but converted him into a wave form so the astronaut could escape the king's wrath.
 They defeat Andromeda but spare the king, following his father's dream to establish peace with other life.
 The king tells Geo his name is Cepheus, but asks Geo how he could possibly trust one from another world, for he never has.
 Eventually, he is convinced that he and Geo are kindred spirits and must both set out to make their parts of the universe a better place.